directus/directus/.changeset/neat-pigs-decide.md

 "@directus/sdk": patch
 ---

-Added configuration options for global APIs in the SDK
+Added options allowing to override global APIs in the SDK